7 Ways to Differentiate Your Dental Practice From the Competition

 And it's your job to let current patients and prospective clients know what you have to offer.
 This could mean paying for print, radio, TV, and web marketing for dentists.

 Or you might consider ways in which you can wow your current patients.
-And you should encourage them to become brand ambassadors who take to social media and use word-of-mouth to talk up your dental practice as a trusted source of information.
+And you should encourage them to become brand ambassadors who take to social media and use word-of-mouth to talk up your newly started dental practice as a trusted source of information.

 1. Focus on Customer Service